henrycatalinismith/ppl/README.md

 * You want ownership of your address book data back from the cloud
 * You prefer to keep your data stored in an open format

-ppl is in an incomplete state right now, and is in active development.
-Stay tuned.

 [![Build Status](https://secure.travis-ci.org/h2s/ppl.png)](http://travis-ci.org/h2s/ppl)

 Installation